Biyaheng Langit

 Biyaheng Langit is a 2000 Filipino romantic comedy film directed by Tikoy Aguiluz.
 The film is set in a casino and stars Joyce Jimenez and Mark Anthony Fernandez.

 The film is also known as Paradise Express.

+Synopsis

+Bea, a young Filipino-American wants to raise money, so she can move back to the United States and live independently.
+She follows her grandmother to the casino where she meets Danny, a casino runner and they beat everything they have hoping to win big money.
+Unfortunately, the two loose all their life savings and go on hiding where they experience the gritty lives of the urban poor.